Lüdao Lighthouse

-The Lüdao Lighthouse (綠島燈塔 (绿岛灯塔, Le̍k-tó Teng-thah, Lǜdǎo Dēngtǎ)) is a lighthouse in Cape Bitoujiao, Green Island, Taitung County, Taiwan.
+The Green Island Lighthouse (綠島燈塔 (绿岛灯塔, Le̍k-tó Teng-thah, Lǜdǎo Dēngtǎ)) is a lighthouse in Cape Bitoujiao, Green Island, Taitung County, Taiwan.

 History

 The lighthouse was built and went into operation in 1939 after the SS President Hoover hit the island's reef on 11 December 1937 en route from Japan to the Philippines.
 The construction cost was funded by the American Red Cross as a thanksgiving to the local people who had rescued the passengers of the ship.
 The lighthouse was destroyed by an air strike during World War II but was rebuilt by the Republic of China government in 1948.
 Much later on, the lighthouse was opened to the public in September 2013.
 It has been designated as a historical building in Taitung County.

 Architecture

 The white lighthouse is 33 meters in height with 150 steps to the top of the tower.
 It was originally designed by a Japanese engineer.